The QCD Scale Parameter from the Photon Structure Function: Introduction

 \section{Introduction}

-The discovery of asymptotic freedom \cite{asyfree1,asyfree2} of the strong interaction makes quantum chromodynamics (QCD) be successful in describing the nucleon deep inelastic scattering (DIS) of $ep\ra eX$ at HERA or $pp\ra X$ or $p\bar p\ra X$ at Fermilab or at CERN with various hadrons $X$.
-Now, QCD has been a most powerful perturbation theory for the strongly interacting high energy phenomena.
-However, at the energy scale of the formation of hadrons (about a few GeV or less), the perturbation of QCD stops working due to the nature of strong interaction.
-In this regime, perturbative QCD (PQCD) can no longer be applied alone, and non-perturbative QCD (NP) should be carefully taken into account also.
+The discovery of asymptotic freedom \cite{asyfree1,asyfree2} in the strong interaction has made quantum chromodynamics (QCD) successful in describing nucleon deep inelastic scattering (DIS), such as $ep\ra eX$ at HERA, $pp\ra X$ or $p\bar p\ra X$ at Fermilab and CERN, involving various hadrons $X$.
+Consequently, QCD has become the most powerful perturbation theory for strongly interacting high energy phenomena.
+However, at energy scales corresponding to hadron formation (approximately a few GeV or less), the QCD perturbation theory ceases to work due to the nature of the strong interaction.
+In this regime, perturbative QCD (PQCD) can no longer be applied alone, and non-perturbative QCD (NP) should also be carefully taken into account.

-There is a fundamental dimensional constant, $\lms(\equiv \ol)$, giving the criterion of separating two energy regions.
+There exists a fundamental dimensional constant, $\lms$, which provides the criterion for separating two energy regions.
 This constant is defined in the modified minimal subtraction renormalization scheme expressed as $\ms$.
-Since the constant is on the border of the two energy regions, it is difficult to determine accurately the value theoretically and experimentally.
-The determination of the accurate value of the constant is a long-standing problem.
-It has been explored mostly in the nucleon deep inelastic scatterings.
-Then Ibes and Walsh \cite{IW} proposed a way to extract the constant $\ol$ from the photon structure function (PSF) based on the separation of NP part from the PSF by Bjorken \cite{Bjorken}.
+Because this constant lies at the boundary of these energy regions, determining its value accurately-both theoretically and experimentally-remains a significant challenge.
+Consequently, the precise determination of the constant is a long-standing problem.
+While it has primarily been explored through nucleon deep inelastic scattering, Ibes and Walsh \cite{IW} proposed a method to extract $\lms$ from the photon structure function (PSF).
+Their approach is based on the Bjorken separation \cite{Bjorken} of NP components from the PSF.

-Although both the nucleon deep inelastic scattering (DIS) and the two photon scattering via hadrons have the processes involving $\ol$, two photon process has the advantage of no compositeness of initial particles over DIS.
-Two photon scattering has also both the perturbative QCD and non-perturbative QCD features at not so low $Q^2$ with the probe photon momentum $q$ with $q^2=-Q^2$ and the target photon momentum $p$ with $p^2=-P^2$.
+Although both nucleon deep inelastic scattering (DIS) and two photon scattering via hadrons involve processes with $\lms$, the two photon process has the advantage of having no compositeness in its initial particles compared to DIS.
+Furthermore, two photon scattering exhibits both perturbative and non-perturbative QCD features at relatively high $Q^2$, with the probe photon momentum $q$ with $q^2=-Q^2$ and the target photon momentum $p$ with $p^2=-P^2$.
 This is the reason why we are interested in exploring QCD in PSF.
 This may make the two photon scattering a unique process in which we can study both of these parts of PSF with the kinematic variables.
-Uematsu and Walsh proposed the perturbative part of the struncture function \cite{UW} and authors in \cite{Newman,NA3,CD} proposed the hadronic non-perturbative part.
+Uematsu and Walsh proposed the perturbative part of the struncture function \cite{UW} while authors in \cite{Newman,NA3,CD} proposed the non-perturbative hadronic part.